Orlando Subdivision: Current conditions

 Since 1986, the remaining line from Tavares to Orlando has been operated by the Florida Central Railroad, a short line that was run by the Pinsly Railroad Company from 1986 to 2019 and is now operated by Regional Rail, LLC.

 The Florida Midland Railroad, another Pinsly-operated short line, operated the segment from Wildwood to Leesburg from 1987 until 2005, when most of that end of the line was abandoned.
-All that remains on the Wildwood end is a short wye which CSX uses to turn locomotives from Wildwood Yard.
+All that remains on the Wildwood end is a short wye which CSX uses to turn locomotives from Wildwood Yard, though the south leg of that wye was removed by CSX in 2025.